 - 1/2 cup chopped onion

-- To an 8×8-inch pan sprayed with cooking spray, add 1/3 cup of marinara sauce to the bottom.
+- To an 8×8-inch pan sprayed with cooking spray, add 1/4 cup of crushed tomatoes to the bottom.
 Break lasagna noodles so you can easily place over the top of the tomatoes to line the pan.
 Place zucchini strips over the top of the noodles.

 - Garnish with fresh basil and enjoy.

 - Lasagna will keep in an air tight container in the refrigerator for up to 5 days.
 Freeze for up to 3 months.

 - Use a marinara sauce in place of crushed tomatoes.

 - Swap ground turkey or beef for pork.

 Nutrition Per Serving

 Want more Shaw Kitchen recipes?
 Then sign up here for my 5 Day Stress-Free Meal Plan delivered straight to your inbox!